What is a Traffic Infraction?

 No. In Washington Traffic Infractions are Civil Matters, which means that the only penalties for a committed finding are monetary.
 However, enough multiple committed Traffic violations can result in the DOL suspending or even revoking your license to drive.
 Also if you do not take care of any associated fines or fees growing out of the infraction, DOL will eventually suspend your Driver’s License in Washington.
 If you are subsequently found to be driving on a suspended or revoked license, even unknowingly, you may be charged criminally, for Driving With a Suspended License 3rd Degree.

-Q: Is it worth it to contest my ticket?
+Q: Is it worth it to contest my traffic ticket?

 Ultimately this choice is yours.
 But here are some things to think about in making your decision.
 First, just because a ticket was issued does not mean that the court will automatically find that you committed the infraction.
 The officer may have a good-faith belief that a violation occurred, but the factual basis for that belief will still have to be presented to the judge.
 If the judge feels that it is more likely than not (more than 50%) that the facts show a violation occurred, then the judge will uphold the ticket.
 But if the judge feels that the likelihood is less than 50% that the facts show that a violation actually occurred, then the infraction will be found as Not Committed.
 Contested tickets are found Not Committed on a regular basis.
 Uncontested tickets are always found Committed.

 Even if the facts support a committed finding there are still other possible outcomes that may reduce what financial impact may occur to a driver.
+It really comes down to money.
 A violation that goes to your insurance record may have a significant financial impact.
-A mere $20 increase in insurance rates over the three years it would be reportable totals out over $700.
+A mere $20 increase in insurance rates over the three years it would be reportable totals out over $700. $50 increase, $1800.
 This figure is intended as an example and not an average impact.
 Your circumstance may result in a lesser or greater costs.
 So even if the violation may be found committed based on the facts, and the original fine may be due, keeping it from your record can have these other long-term benefits.
 Another issue to consider is that nothing happens in isolation: what will be the impact if a second violation reaches your record, for example?
 What if there are multiple drivers in your household?
+We regularly get calls from clients who just decided to pay their first ticket, but now have a second.
+An insurance company may give a pass on a first violation, but seldom two.
+The frustrating part is when the first ticket was in a court that we have a high success rate in, while the second ticket, not so much.
+Or they deferred the first violation; so a second violation causes the first to be found committed and it is in a tough court.